algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 **Use case**
 Patrik doesn't like the feature of automatic light on/off.
-He prefer to turn it off manually when he close the shop. and on when he open it.
+He prefer to turn it off manually when he close the shop and on when he open it.
 He is an ecological adept and he'd like to be able to adjust the brightness of the sign to save energy.